Macer-Park/Cloud-Network/README.md

 - [License](#license)

 ## Introduction
-This repository is designed to help individuals preparing for the ANS-C01 certification.
+This repository is designed to help individuals preparing for the AWS Cloud Networking Skill Set.
 It includes a variety of study materials, hands-on labs, and reference documents that cover the key topics required for the exam.

 ## Getting Started
 To get started with this repository, you will need to clone it to your local machine and ensure you have the necessary dependencies installed.